ardatan/graphql-tools/CONTRIBUTING.md

 ### Code review guidelines

-It’s important that every piece of code in Apollo packages is reviewed by at least one core contributor familiar with that codebase.
+It’s important that every piece of code is reviewed by at least one core contributor familiar with that codebase.
 Here are some things we look for:

 1. **Required CI checks pass.** This is a prerequisite for the review, and it is the PR author's responsibility.
 As long as the tests don’t pass, the PR won't get reviewed.
 2. **Simplicity.** Is this the simplest way to achieve the intended goal?
 If there are too many files, redundant functions, or complex lines of code, suggest a simpler way to do the same thing.
 In particular, avoid implementing an overly general solution when a simple, small, and pragmatic fix will do.